UPC-A

 1. Start guard bars, always with a pattern bar+space+bar

-2. Left halve, six digits encoded using the encoding schema A or B
+2. Left half, six digits encoded using encoding schema A or B

 3. Center guard bars, with a pattern space+bar+space+bar+space

-4. Right halve, six digits encoded using the encoding schema C
+4. Right half, six digits encoded using encoding schema C

 5. Stop guard bars, always with a pattern bar+space+bar